shwina/shwina.github.io/_posts/2020-08-13-cython-testing.md

 ## Making tests discoverable

+`pytest` doesn't know to look for tests in Cython modules.
-To make our Cython tests discoverable, we can make them attributes of a Python module `test_foo.py` as follows:
+To make our tests discoverable, we can make them attributes of a Python module `test_foo.py` as follows:

 ```python
 # file: test_foo.py